arshia-pelathur/dockerized-ML-app-iris-prediction/README.md

 - **`train_model.py`**: Script to train the decision tree classifier and save the model as `model.pkl`.
 - **`app.py`**: Flask application code to serve predictions using the trained model.
 - **`model.pkl`**: Serialized machine learning model for Iris species classification.

+### Deployment on GCP
+To deploy the application on Google Cloud Platform (GCP), create a VM instance, install Docker, clone the repository, build the Docker image, and run the container on the VM to make the application publicly accessible.